-The overwhelming response to my Bags To Dishes series continues, so I’m bringing you more recipes!
+The overwhelming response to my Bags To Dishes series continues, so I’m bringing you more recipes like Ma’s Chicken and Rice Bake!
 These shelf stable recipes can ensure you never have to wonder what’s for supper again – and will help prevent huge bills at fast food drive throughs, too!

 Today’s meal has one of my family’s favorite ingredients :Yellow Saffron Rice.
 My husband and kids just love this stuff.
 It must be a Jordan thing because last year all of the Jordans (Georgia side and Alabama side) got together for a weekend in a big old cabin in the mountains and we all brought different things to cook.
 When I pulled out the package of yellow rice, my niece and nephew’s eyes got big as dollars and my niece said “OH you brought the GOOD stuff!”.
 So yeah, this is a regular ingredient in our food rotation.

 Ma’s Rice and Veggie Bake is easy to throw together and a meal in one.
 You can easily customize it, though.
 Leave the chicken out, leave out the veggies, add more veggies or only the kind you like, and even make your own homemade cheese sauce if you don’t want to reach for the can (But don’t feel bad if you reach for the can because that is what I do!).